 This, in and of itself, is highly motivating to our kids who like to check things off their lists.
 Every finished worktext feels like an accomplishment.

+3. The program is student-led.
 All of Christian Light materials are designed to be student-led.
 As such are visually appealing and broken up into smaller chunks.
-They are clean and easy to follow without being overwhelming.
+Each workbook is easy to follow without being overwhelming.

 Pivoting Between Mastery & Spiral When Needed